Breeding Location:

 Range and Habitat

-Townsend's Warbler: Breeds from Alaska and British Columbia to northern Washington, Idaho, Montana, and Wyoming.
-Spends winters from southwestern California southward.
+Townsend's Warbler: Breeds from southern Alaska and British Columbia to northern Oregon, Idaho, and Montana.
+Spends winters along the Pacific coast states from Oregon to the Baja Peninsula and inland areas of central Mexico.
 Preferred habitats include coniferous forests, especially old stands of Douglas firs.

 Breeding and Nesting